nextcloud/vm/migrate/docker/readme.md

 The Docker container will use the existing Postgresql Database (and it may update it) and the existing datadir.

 # WARNING
 This subfolder, and the migration tool have not been tested by the main maintainers of this repo.
-We put this here soley for inspiration, and you're on your own if something fails.
+We put this here solely for inspiration, and you're on your own if something fails.
 We would still appreciate if you told us what went wrong though, by creating an issue.

 How to use:
 1. clone git